+Last year, my New Yearâs resolution wasnât just one thing.
+Instead, I set monthly intentions.
+January was âdeclutterâ; February wasâ no-spendâ; March was âsocial media breakâ; and April was âread two full books.”
+I thought sharing my progress on social media would keep me accountable.
 Winter weather made it easier to accomplish January’s decluttering, especially when multiple snow days that kept us indoors.
 I purged and donated a bunch of old toys and clothes and bought a bunch of organizational merch from Target.
-Digital decluttering was helped by downloading Unroll.me to take control of my email inbox and setting limits for my social media use (goodbye, Snapchat and my Facebook App).
-But life happens, and I honestly couldn’t tell you what my intentions were after April because I didn’t capture them anywhere.
+Digital decluttering was helped by downloading Unroll.me to take control of my email inbox and setting limits for my social media use (goodbye, TikTok).
+But life happens, and I honestly couldnât tell you what my intentions were after April because I didnât capture them anywhere.
+So like most resolutions, it didnât stick.
+This year, I sought out to find some new ideas where my family could help keep me accountable.
+Here are some ideas for New Yearâs resolution alternatives that can include the whole family.

-2. Make a Vision Board
+2. Make a vision board

 My background is in marketing, and one simple tool we often use with new clients helps distill their brand down to three to five descriptors that are inherently true about their organization or product.
 This tool can also be applied to families.
 If your kids are old enough, get them in on the fun.
 Do a brainstorm together to get each other thinking about what makes your family unique.
 To help make it tangible, write words down on Post-It notes, stick them to a wall, and start filtering them down to a few key descriptors for your family.
 Here are some thought-starter questions.